tarekzaibet/cloud-aws-gcp/aws/big_data/notes.md

 - Billing is per shard provisioned, can have as many shards as you want
 - Batching available or per message calls
 - The number of shards can evolve over time
 - Records are ordered per shard

+#### Records
+- consist of : data blob, record key, sequence number.
+- data blob : data being sent, 1MB max, can represent anything, sent in bytes
+- record key : sent to group record in shards, same key = same shard, better to use highly distributed key to avoid the "hot partition" problem
+- sequence number : unique identifier for each record put in shards.